1. WaaS Callback Processing Flow

 When handling callback requests from WaaS:

-• Obtain key provided by WaaS from HTTP header X-API-KEY
+- Obtain key provided by WaaS from HTTP header

-Note: This API Key is different from the key used by merchants to call WaaS APIs
+Note: This API Key is identical to the credentials used by merchants when calling the WaaS APIs.

 Callback Data Decryption Specifications: